aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ipresentation/_index.md

 ```

 Returns information about from which format presentation was loaded.
-Read-only [SourceFormat](../../com.aspose.slides/sourceformat)(\#getSourceFormat.getSourceFormat).
+Read-only \#getSourceFormat.getSourceFormat.

 **Returns:**
 int